microsoft/qsharp-language/Approved/3-multidimensional-arrays.md

 ---
-title: Multidimensional arrays
 description: Proposal for multidimensional array types in Q#
-author: cgranade
+author: Chris Granade
-date: 29-10-2020
+date: 2021-03-01
 ---

+# QEP 3: Multi-dimensional arrays

-# Proposal
+## Proposal

 Currently, for any Q# type `'T`, the array type `'T[]` represents an immutable collection of values of type `'T` indexed by a single integer.
 It would be really helpful to add a new collection type that is indexed by tuples of integers instead, so as to allow for a more natural representation of concepts like matrices and tensors.

-# Justification
+## Justification

 Arrays of arrays as currently supported in Q# can be used to represent matrices and higher-rank tensors, but come with a number of disadvantages as compared with multidimensional arrays: